 Place them in a bowl and mash them up, add remaining ingredients, blending well until smooth.
 Serve with fresh pita bread or veggies, as desired.
 This will last in the fridge about 7 days.

-Just prior to serving, add a dash of fresh olive oil and a sprinkle
+Just prior to serving, add a dash of fresh olive oil and

 The GroceryBudget101.com Breakdown: